Wahabyas/Kristal-Reservation-Function-Hall/README.md

 # KRISTAL FUNCTION HALL

-This Web application is a Reservation Management system (RMS)
+This web application is a Reservation Management System (RMS) that includes a reservation scheduling module designed to eliminate overlapping reservation schedules and ensure efficient booking management.

-The tech stacks that i used are

-php(Vanilla),jquey(javascript),Javascript(Vanilla), Bootstrap,Mysql,Json, ajax(for realtime fetching)